Abandoned Town, Capricorn

 “Uh… what the hell is going on here?”

-A familiar voice rang throughout the room, which was disconcerting since Werner and Nico were the only physical occupants.
+A familiar voice rang throughout the room, which was disconcerting to Werner since he and Nico were the only physical occupants.
 He wasn’t synchronized with any of the others, so that voice wouldn’t have been them either.
-Plus, Nico had visibly reacted to the voice.
+Additionally, Nico had visibly reacted to the voice.

 Werner scanned the room slowly.
 Empty.
 He turned back to Nico and—